EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Introduction

 In this work, we introduce: (1) EgoCampus, a pedestrian egocentric dataset capturing synchronized eye gaze, video, and sensor data as participants navigate real-world outdoor routes on a university campus; and (2) EgoCampusNet \textbf{(ECN)} (\cref{fig:teaser}), a prediction model leveraging a pre-trained video backbone and an eye gaze predictor head.
 EgoCampus is tightly focused on eye gaze of pedestrians walking outdoors in a campus setting, and it comprises multiple subjects traveling similar routes.
 This framework enables both individual analysis and cross-subject comparisons of gaze behavior across shared spatio-temporal contexts.
 All data is collected using Meta's Project Aria glasses~\cite{engel2023projectarianewtool}, providing high-resolution RGB video, gaze coordinates, inertial measurements, and GPS.
 This combination allows us to model and analyze pedestrian eye gaze during locomotion over a range of subjects.
 Our EgoCampus dataset spans 25 unique outdoor paths over 6 km across a university campus with recordings from more than 80 distinct human pedestrians (see ~\cref{fig:dataset_sample}).
 The entire dataset will be made publicly available and provides a valuable resource for understanding pedestrian spatial attention, with strong potential for navigation applications such as developing spatio-temporal environment-sampling methods that mimic human attention.

 To summarize, our contributions are as follows: \begin{itemize} \item An egocentric video dataset (with eye gaze) collected during pedestrian locomotion.
 (EgoCampus) \item A novel model for efficiently learning to predict gaze from egocentric video.
-(EgoCampusNet) \item An evaluation of model performance using the EgoCampus dataset and ECN including an ablation study over video feature backbones. \end{itemize}
+(EgoCampusNet) \item An evaluation of model performance using the EgoCampus dataset including a novel strategy for weighting metrics relative to data prior \end{itemize}